World War II:

 P-51 Aces of World War II

 .
 A tribute to those brave men who fought hard in WWII and put their country and comrades first.
 And not just the fighter pilots.
-Crew chiefs and ground personnel also deserve much praise for their hard work.
+Crew chiefs, ground personnel and the WASPS also deserve much praise for their hard work.

 These men are part of a generation that is hard to beat.
 Links to "Aces in